 What can you enjoy with Baked Vegan Katsu with Eggplant?

-If you’re looking for a couple of side dishes to build a hearty meal, here are a few recipes I would recommend:
+If you’re looking for a couple of recipes to create a hearty meal, here are a few recipes I would recommend:

-1. Curry – katsu dishes are commonly paired with curry rice so I think this baked eggplant katsu would be the PERFECT addition to my Korean Curry Rice recipe.
+1. Korean Curry Rice – katsu dishes are commonly paired with curry rice so I think this baked eggplant katsu would be the PERFECT addition to my curry rice recipe!

-2. Salad – to break the heavy flavors of the chili lime sauce, you can pair this dish with a light and refreshing vegetable side dish with my Vietnamese Tomato Salad recipe.
+2. Vietnamese Tomato Salad – to balance the heavy flavors of this dish, you can pair this dish with this light and refreshing vegetable side dish!

-3. Kimchi – I might be biased but I think a side of kimchi is 100% necessary whenever I eat Asian-inspired recipes like this one!
-Check out my homemade Kimchi recipe, or try my Geotjeori Kimchi recipe for a shorter quicker version.
+3. Kimchi – I might be biased but I think a side of kimchi is 100% essential whenever I eat Asian-inspired recipes like this one!
+Check out my Cabbage Kimchi recipe, or try my Geotjeori Kimchi recipe for a shorter quicker version.

 Looking for more healthy Asian-inspired recipes?
 Check them out below: